Our Essential Services

 If the agent belongs to a professional association, such as Ring Deutscher Makler or Immobilienverband Deutschland, it will be mentioned on their business card and website.
 Although such membership is by no means a 100% guarantee of their trustworthiness, it is usually a good sign.

 Make It Easy with Our Home-Finding, Moving, Settling-In, and Other Essential Services.Get started

 Buying Property as a Foreigner

-For most people who choose to buy a house in Germany, it’s not only a solid investment but provides a place where they and their family can spend the rest of their lives.
-Unless they are required to move, most people in Germany will not abandon the house they bought or even built themselves.
+For those thinking about how to buy a house in Germany as a non-resident, it’s not only a solid investment, but provides a place where they and their family can spend the rest of their lives.
+Unless they are required to move, most people in Germany will never abandon the house they bought or even built themselves.

 Generally, buying a home is possible for foreigners and there are no restrictions.
 However, there are some downsides for expats who have decided on buying property in Germany.
 For instance, financing the move is more difficult when you intend to stay for a rather short period, as buying a house is regarded as a long-term investment.
 This also influences the high commission rates and other costs for real-estate agents.